 What Is Lower Back Pain And How To Identify It

 Pain experienced in the bottom of the ribs, back or top of the legs is lower back pain.
 It may come on slowly or in sudden bursts and if ignored and neglected, can lead to injury.
-While painkillers can provide temporary relief, an osteopathic expert can pin point the root of the problem and diagnose a holistic plan of action to help heal and relieve the condition in the long term.
+While painkillers can provide temporary relief, as an osteopathy, we aim to pin point the root of the problem and diagnose a holistic plan of action to help heal and relieve the condition in the long term.
+80% of patients that walk through our doors area suffering with back pain, so we are seasoned professions!

 Lower Back Pain Causes – Bad Posture & Spine Curvature